It’s not that hard to spot Venus in our night sky. You might wonder what you would see looking at Venus through a telescope.

 What is Venus and where can it be found in the sky?

-- Look above the western horizon after sunset.
-On a clear evening for five to six months of the year, Venus is seen as a bright star and can’t be missed”
+- It can be best to look above the western horizon after sunset.
+On a clear evening for five to six months of the year, Venus can’t be missed

-- Then, once you find it in your telescope lens, adjust the focus and magnification until it looks clear and sharp as possible.
+- Once you find it in your telescope lens, adjust the focus and magnification until it looks clear and sharp as possible

 What magnification do you need to see Venus?